neoking89/owlsight/README.md

 pip install owlsight
 ```

-By default, only transformers library is installed.
+By default, only the transformers library is installed for working with language models.

 To add GGUF functionality: